dagrishin/TravelPlaner/backend/README.md

 This will start the containers:

-- travel_planner - the Django application itself
+- travel_planner - the FastAPI application itself
 - db - PostgreSQL database
 - celery - Celery task queue
 - redis - message broker for Celery